The sun has already set, and you’re on your way home. But soon as you enter, you realise the lights are not working.

 1. Improper Insulation

-When the bulb’s metal base is not properly insulated, there is an explosive danger.
-As the pieces gradually decay, this causes a pressure imbalance.
+When the bulb’s metal base is not adequately insulated, there is an explosive danger.
+As the light bulb base gradually decays, this causes a pressure imbalance.
 This is a technical error on the part of the light bulb manufacturers.

 2. Loose Connections